+Sterling silver body jewellery is always advertised as .925 – but what does that mean?
 Remember how karats in gold indicated how much actual gold is in your jewellery?
 Same idea here.
-Sterling silver is always advertised as .925 – but what does that mean?

-Silver and sterling silver jewelry is safe to wear in healed piercings.
-But neither should be in an unhealed piercing or in a piercing in a moist area of the body.
+Sterling silver body jewellery is safe to wear in healed piercings.
+But it should never be in an unhealed piercing or in a piercing in a moist area of the body.
+What’s moist?
 Think piercings in the mouth or genitals.

 Silver tarnishes quicker than other metals.
-When worn in a new piercing, the tarnish can discolour your skin.
+Tarnishing is when the silver starts to turn black.
+When worn in a new piercing, the tarnish can rub off into the skin and discolour it.
 It’ll darken or turn grey, often permanently.

 Another point against silver?
 It’s very soft and easily scratched.
 Scratches in your jewellery’s surface can irritate your piercing – even if it’s healed.
 They can also trap bacteria, encouraging infection.